 Determine randomly who goes first.
-The first player chooses any site from his adventure deck and places it on the table to begin the adventure path.
-This becomes site 1.
+The first player places his copy of site 1 (from his adventure deck) on the table to begin the adventure path.
 Each player places his player marker onto that site card.

 Place the adventure path off to the side, opposite from the twilight pool (see table layout on pages 20-21).
 That leaves room in the middle of the table for minions.